-Given the above motivations, this thesis intends to investigate the effect of transformational leadership on innovative work behavior.
+Given the above motivations, this study intends to investigate the influence of transformational leadership on innovative work behavior.
 Furthermore, it also examines mediating impact of a high-performance work system, motivation to learn, and knowledge sharing on innovative work behavior and transformational leadership relationship.
-To gain a better understanding, this research piective intends to attain:
+To gain a better understanding, this research objective intends to attain:

-- 1. To investigate the effect of transformational leadership on innovative work behavior among the staff of HEIs in the Sultanate of Oman. - 2.
-To determine the mediating effects of (a) knowledge sharing, (b) motivation to learn, and (c) high-performance work system on the relationship between transformational leadership and employees' innovative work behavior of HEIs in the Sultanate of Oman.
+RO: To investigate the effect of transformational leadership on innovative work behavior among the staff of HEIs in the Sultanate of Oman through mediation factors namely; knowledge sharing, innovative work behavior and high-performance work system.

+RO1: To investigate the direct relationship between transformational leadership and employees' innovative work behavior at the Omani HEIs sector.